 Mr. Tantuni is open daily from 11 a.m. to 11 p.m. at 1510 Boulevard de Maisonneuve.

 GRIFFINTOWN — A group of industry vets, including Matthew Shefler and chef Vincent Lévesque-Lepage from Villeray Italian restaurant Knuckles, have opened an all-day cafe, wine bar, and restaurant on Notre-Dame, corner St-Martin.
 Read more about it here.

 Nolan is open for walk-ins only, Wednesday to Sunday, from 9 a.m. to 12 a.m., at 1752 Notre-Dame Ouest.

 OLD MONTREAL — A new French restaurant and rum distillery has settled on touristy de la Commune Street, right across from the Old Port.
 It’s called Délices & Rhums, and it brings plenty of greenery into an old stone-walled space.

 Délices & Rhums is open Sunday to Wednesday, from 9 a.m. to 12 a.m., and Thursday to Saturday, from 9 a.m. to 3 a.m., at 269 Rue de la Commune Est.

-PLATEAU — After laying the groundwork for Italian-French restaurant and fermented food destination Cabaret L’Enfer for over two years, chef Massimo Piedimonte has officially swung open its doors.
-Read more about the much-anticipated new restaurant here.
+PLATEAU — After two years of preparation, chef Massimo Piedimonte has officially swung open the doors to his Italian-French restaurant and fermented food destination, Cabaret L’Enfer.
+Read more about the much-anticipated restaurant here.